-If required, a student can meet with an academic advisor to complete a Financial Aid Satisfactory Academic Progress Appeal form.
+If required, student can meet with an academic advisor to complete a Financial Aid Satisfactory Academic Progress Appeal form.
 Submit it with complete supporting documentation to the Office of Financial Aid.
 The FASAP Appeal must contain the following information/explanation: (a) What caused student work at AUA to fall below acceptable standards?
-Provide a specific explanation. (b) How have those conflicts been resolved? (c) How will the student maintain good academic standards and progress toward the degree if the appeal is granted?

-Along with the appeal, students may be required to submit an academic plan reviewed and approved by an academic advisor.
-These academic plans come directly from the Education Enhancement Department (EED).
+Provide a specific explanation. (b) How have those conflicts been resolved? (c) How will student maintain good academic standards and progress toward the degree if the appeal is granted?
+A specific timeline for meeting the plan to improve such that the student is able to meet FASAP standards should be included.
+Along with the appeal, student must submit an academic plan reviewed and approved by an academic advisor.

-When to Submit a FASAP Appeal
+When to Submit an FASAP Appeal

-A student may wait until notification by the Office of Financial Aid that the student is ineligible for financial aid due to a FASAP deficiency.
-FASAP Appeals for Maximum Time-Frame Allowance may be submitted at any time, but the student should first ensure that the Office of the Registrar has updated the expected graduation term.
+Student may wait until notification by the Office of Financial Aid that student is ineligible for financial aid due to an FASAP deficiency.
+FASAP Appeals for Maximum Time-Frame Allowance may be submitted at any time, but student should first ensure that the Office of the Registrar has updated the expected graduation term.
 FASAP Appeals must be submitted before the end of the period/semester for which the aid is sought.
 Financial aid cannot be reinstated retroactively for a past period/semester.
-Appeals submission deadlines are given to students when notifications are sent out, if a student needs additional time, they need to e-mail financial aid explaining why.
-The latest date appeals will be accepted is at most 2 weeks into the start of the student's payment period with permission from the FASAP appeals committee.